rspace-os/rspace-web/DevDocs/DeveloperNotes/GettingStarted/Glossary.md

    using [ES2015 import statements](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import)
    and export to expose only some code constructs to the rest of the codebase.

+### Mount

+When a component is added to the component tree and so react renders the component and adds nodes to the DOM, as opposed to further renderings where the existing nodes are just mutated.

 ### MUI

 The team that develops and maintains [Material UI](#material-ui), amongst other